leonstel/leonstel.github.io/drafts/gmap3.md

 ```
 // imagen a state with the following shape
 state = {
-    mapLoaded: false,       // indicates if the external gmaps script has been loaded
+    mapLoaded: true,       // indicates if the external gmaps script has been loaded
-    mapInit: false          // indicates if the google maps has been initialized
+    mapInit: true          // indicates if the google maps has been initialized
     props2: 'val1',
 }